Yamimellow/AdvancedProgramming/week2/Assignments_Report.md

 - Use of for loops

 ###-Ve Points
-- Resturant Cal:
+- Restaurant Cal:
     - The code looks bad
     - printing what was just inputed.
     - The application doesn't do anything ! just reads and prints what it read.
 - How Lucky is your computer:
-    - geberating only one random number not 100
+    - generating only one random number not 100

 ##Cobalt
 ###+Ve Points
-- Resturant Cal:
+- Restaurant Cal:
     -  use of classes
     -  correct equation
 - How Lucky is your computer:
     - Division by float

 ###-Ve Points
-- Resturant Cal:
+- Restaurant Cal:
-    - Wierd use of classes. - class inside a class is not a good idea unless it has a specific need.
+    - Weird use of classes. - class inside a class is not a good idea unless it has a specific need.
     - class members are private
     - setters return ! which is wrong.
     - setters declaration is wrong.
-    - The application doesnt work
+    - The application doesn't work
     - method calls need ()
 - How Lucky is your computer:
     - Results not attached.